omni-network/omni/docs/content/operate/2-validator.md

 After about 10-20 blocks, the omni full node will automatically detect that it has been registered as a validator and start performing validator duties.

-🎉 You’re all done.
+🎉You’re all done.
 Watch the Halo logs to ensure things are running smoothly.

 ## Troubleshooting